 Ribeira is not only one of the most popular and old districts of Porto, but it’s also a vibrant, picturesque, and authentic part of the city.
 Located on the Douro riverbank, you can find here everything from trendy shops to authentic restaurants.

-TIP: You can get a great view of the iconic colorful tiled houses in Ribeira if you cross Luis I bridge to Gaia.
+TIP: You can get a great view of the iconic colorful tiled houses in Ribeira if you cross the Luis I bridge to Gaia.

 13. Clerigos Church and Tower